Timoji/cse15l-lab-reports/week1LabReport.md

 Looking at the image above, you can see that the outputs are different depending on where the WhereAmI file is running. <br/> <br/>

 ### Step 5: Setting an SSH Ke.y <br/>
-(Logged out of the SSH) Use the commands below to create a pair of files called the public key and private key.
+(Logged out of the SSH) Use the commands below to create a pair of files called the public key and private key. (change the namem of the user)
 ```
 $ ssh-keygen
 Generating public/private rsa key pair.